PlaidCloud/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-* Kubernetes version 1.10.0 or later is required
+* PlaidCloud version 1.10.0 or later is required

 * etcd v3 or later is required